codgician/merging-chunks/README.md

 - In early commits, after analyzing using `perf`, I found that the bottleneck lies in frequent disk I/O:
   - Use `BufReader` to read chunks in a buffered way, which reduces the number of system calls and improves performance;
   - Stop immediately if a value larger than the upper bound of current *partition* is read (this value will be cached in RAM).
 This guarantee that every value will only be read O(1) times.

-### Furthermore...

-- Another equivalent way to implement the filtering step is to first create a file for each *partition*, then iterate over all *chunks*, for every value we figure out which *partition* it should be in and we append it to the end of the according file.
+- Another equivalent way to implement the filtering step is to first create a file for each *partition*, then iterate over all *chunks*, for every value we figure out which *partition* it should be in and we append it to the end of the corresponding file.
-  - **Pros**: Compared to algorithm above, for partitions we no longer need to cache values into RAM.
+  - **Pros**: Compared to the algorithm above, for partitions, we no longer need to cache values into RAM.
 Therefore, it could handle scenarios where the number of chunks is relatively huge.
-  - **Cons**: When data set is relatively small, this algorithm introduces lots of random disk writes.
+  - **Cons**: When the data set is relatively small, this algorithm introduces lots of random disk writes.
 However, since values satisfy uniform distribution, when the data set is huge, multiple consecutive values from the same *chunk* highly likely belongs to the same *partition*.
 With `BufWriter`, a buffered way to write, it might ease the loss of performance.
-Another point is that, in the last step we need to concatenate all files, which might introduce more I/O cost.
   - **To be implemented**: When the data set is relatively small, we use the algorithm discussed before, otherwise use the algorithm discussed here.

+### Furthermore...

 - What if values **DOES NOT** satisfy uniform distribution?
   - **Algorithm #1**: Following the idea above, we could use binary search to determine bounds of each *partition*.
-However it will introduce O(klogn) more I/O operations for each value, which might significantly impact actual performance.
+However, it will introduce O(klogn) more I/O operations for each value, which might significantly impact actual performance.
-  - **Algorithm #2**: Take the idea behind merging two sorted arrays using two-pointer algorithm:
+  - **Algorithm #2**: Take the idea behind merging two sorted arrays using the two-pointer algorithm:
     - **Steps**:
       - Select a value for `s`, representing *block size*;
       - Maintain a min-heap of size `k * s` inside RAM;
       - For each *chunk*, take out first **s** values and insert them into the min-heap;
       - Maintain an array `num`, where `num[i]` represents the number of values held inside the min-heap.
 As for now, for each i, `num[i] = s`;
-      - Keep popping the top element of the min-heap and write it into result file.
-Denoting i as the index of partition where this element comes from, at the same time we check of `num[i] == 0`.
+      - Keep popping the top element of the min-heap and write it into the result file.
+Denoting i as the index of the partition where this element comes from, at the same time we check of `num[i] == 0`.
 If so, we insert the next s values from this partition into the min-heap;
       - Keep going until the min-heap becomes empty.
     - **Analysis**:
       - The idea behind *block size* `s` is to avoid highly fragmented random readings.
 However, if the number of chunks is huge, **s** has to be small (could be resolved using divide and conquer approach which costs another O(logn) in complexity);